 8. Remove the frittata from the grill and allow to cool for 2-3 minutes before serving.

-Replace the spinach with 100g (3½oz) mixed vegetable peelings, such as carrot, beetroot, parsnip, or potato, and add to the frittata at step 3 with a splash of water.
+Replace the spinach with 100g (3½oz) mixed vegetable peelings, such as carrot, beets, parsnip, or potato, and add to the frittata at step 3 with a splash of water.
 Increase the cook time at step 3 to 10 minutes.

 Add 150g (5½oz) of leftover ready-to-eat smoked fish, skinned and broken into bite-sized pieces, at step 6.

-Leftover roasted veg
+Leftover roasted vegetables

 Replace the spinach, broccoli and peas with around 300g (10oz) leftover cold roasted vegetables.
 Chop into small cubes if necessary, and add to the frittata at step 3.